-- The 2013 24 hours of Le Mans broke its streak of nearly thirty years without a fatal crash during the race and sixteen years without a fatal crash during the event as a whole when driver Allan Simonsen lost control of his Aston Martin Vantage GTE and smashed into the Armco barrier driver side first at speeds approaching 105 miles an hour, demolishing the car and suffering a fatal aortal separation.
-It is likely he would have survived the accident had the spot on the ARMCO he impacted not had a mature, solid tree pressing on its other side.
+- The 2013 24 hours of Le Mans broke its streak of nearly thirty years without a fatal crash during the race and sixteen years without a fatal crash during the event as a whole when driver Allan Simonsen lost control of his Aston Martin Vantage GTE and smashed into the Armco barrier, driver side first, at speeds approaching 105 miles an hour, demolishing the car and suffering a fatal aortal separation.
+It is likely he would have survived the accident if the spot where he hit the barrier had not had a mature, solid tree on the other side.

 - The most notorious accident at the Le Mans 24 hours took place in 1955, when Pierre Levegh's Mercedes-Benz went out of control due to a glancing collision, crashed into a stand full of spectators at high speed, and caught fire, fuelled by the high magnesium content in the bodywork.
 Levegh and 83 spectators were killed, driving significant safety improvements in motor racing.

 - Top Fuel Funny Car racer Scott Kalitta was killed in 2008 when his car's engine exploded during a qualifying run, preventing his parachutes from deploying and causing his car to crash into a concrete pillar at 300mph.